 And she is still a great eater, wolfing down veggies and meat, and enjoying her food.
 I do believe that the baby-led weaning is the best, and I highly recommend it.

-How do you make savoury muffins?
+How TO make savoury muffins

 These savoury muffins are a great way of using lots of veggies that your kid might otherwise not like.
 They actually taste like pizza, given that they have some of the regular ingredients used in a classic pizza.
 So, perhaps call them vegetarian pizza muffins?